panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 The essence of the [JSON modules proposal](https://github.com/tc39/proposal-json-modules) is to allow importing JSON data inside of an ES module.

-To make JavaScript aware about the specific format you're trying to import you need to use a so called import assertion.
+To make JavaScript aware of the specific format you're trying to import you need to use a so-called import assertion.

 ```javascript
 import jsonContent from "./file.json" assert { type: "json" };